 Use icons instead of words.
 On larger screens, it’s OK to feature text like “click here” to prompt further actions.
 On an optimised site, the use of traditional mobile icons is far more preferable.
 These reduce clutter and make the desired action easier to recognise and perform.

 Keep contact information front and center.
 Prospective customers may or may not make that all-important impulse buy, but most do want essential business information (contact numbers, email, store location and hours, etc.).
 As concisely as possible, make sure such information is highly visible on all of your optimized web pages.

 Test your optimised site.
 Want to know how effectively your optimisation upgrade is working?
 Try Google’s mobile-friendly test.
 After providing your site’s URL, this resource will assess its degree of “mobile-friendliness” and give you a view of how the site appears to a mobile user.
 It can also offer insights into how well or poorly various pages load.

 The need for mobile optimisation isn’t going away.
 It’s become a necessity for businesses concerned with retaining a competitive edge in the marketplace.

-Want to learn more about sales and leadership?
+Want more advice on technology and its impact on your business?
 Find out if a TAB Board is right for you!